Niwo1403/test-system/doc/developer manual.md

 ## Database ER model

 More basic information about the general database structure can be found [here](user%20manual.md#general-database-structure) as well

+In the code [SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/) is used as ORM framework for database interactions

 ![See image at diagrams/ER model.png](diagrams/ER%20model.png)

 <br><br>